-The European Union’s financial and economic affairs council agreed a new directive on Tuesday 21 February that allows member states to exempt very small companies from mainstream accounting and financial reporting obligations.
+The European Union’s financial and economic affairs council agreed a new directive on Tuesday 21 February that allows member states to exempt very small companies from accounting and financial reporting obligations.

 The reforms are part of a Europe-wide drive to ease the administrative burdens on the continent’s smallest companies.
 The enshrine a new category of "micro company" and enact proposals put forward in March to allow them to file accounts based on simplified profit and loss accounts and balance sheets.
 The UK government enthusiastically embraced the European proposals as part of its deregulation drive for small business.

 A recent BIS consultation document on company law reforms said the UK will look to implement the changes “as soon as possible” following detailed consultation.
 That makes it an odds-on cert to feature in announcements around the Budget on 21 March, potentially alongside further reform proposals to increase the audit thresholds for mid-size companies and other ideas put forward via the Red Tape Challenge focus on company law.

 If and when the EU directive is enacted in the UK, companies will be allowed to apply the simplified reporting regime if they stay below two of the following thresholds: